Cicada-Software/cicada/docs/ci-lang/shell-stmt.md

 The `shell` statement is the main way to run commands in Cicada.
 The `shell` statement allows you to run commands and as well as execute inline shell code in your workflow.

-> Arguments passed to `shell` are passed directly to `/bin/sh`.
-This means you get all the features,
+> Arguments passed to `shell` are escaped before being passed to `/bin/sh`, though if used incorrectly,
-> quirks, and potential security considerations involved with using shell code in your workflows.
-> Please read the [Security Considerations](#security-considerations) for information on how to better
+> you still might be vulnerable to command injections.
+Please read the [Security Considerations](#security-considerations)
-> secure your workflows.
+> section for tips on how to better secure your workflows.

 ## Examples